floraison/flor/doc/launching.md

 There is another way to set initial variables for an execution.
 That's via domain variables.
 See [domains.md](domains.md) for more information.

 ## wait:
+## nolaunch:

+When `nolaunch:` is given something trueish, the launch call won't actually launch, it'll just return the launch message and the expanded launch options.

+It might be useful for debugging, but also to prepare template launch messages for [manual insertion](#launching-manually) in the database's flor_messages table.

 ## other wait techniques

+TODO

 ## launching manually

+TODO